dy1z/docs/content/docs/configuration/environments.md

 maizzle build
 ```

-This has the fastest build time, since there is almost no post-processing.
+This has the fastest build time, since there is almost no post-processing going on.

 ### Staging

-`config.staging.js` is setup to output human-friendly email code.
+`config.staging.js` is setup to output production-ready email code, formatted with humans in mind.

 CSS purging and inlining are enabled, but code it prettified so that other people get nicely-formatted, more readable code.